jakiestfu/Mention.js/README.md

 # Mention.js

-Lightweight (min: 2kb, full: 2.8kb) wrapper for adding @user mention functionality to Twitter Bootstraps Typeahead plugin
+Lightweight (min: 2kb, full: 2.8kb) wrapper for adding @user mention functionality to Twitter Bootstraps Typeahead plugin.

+This enables you to have Twitter-like user mentions in textareas

 <b>View the demo <a href="http://jsfiddle.net/jakie8/qCXD5/" target="_blank">here</a>.</b>